bustroker/shirka.domotics/readme.rpi.md

 ```

 ## Install shirka_domotics in RPi
-The next 4 steps are scripted in `full_install.sh`.
+The next 4 steps are scripted in `shirka_domotics_installer.sh`.
 I can be run or alternatively the 4 steps followed manually as described bellow.
 To run it, ssh into the RPi, and from any folder run.
 **Make sure `/home/pi/shirka` folder does not exist.**
 ```